Academic and Individual Freedom

 Within the academic community, trustees, administrators, faculty, students and staff share the responsibility for achievement of the goals of the university.
 Responsibilities specific to various groups are discussed in the sections which follow.
 Especially important, however, are the responsibilities pertaining to academic and individual freedom.
 An academic community is uniquely suited to its educational and scholarly purposes primarily because of its firm commitment to intellectual honesty, freedom of inquiry and expression, respect for the dignity of each individual and because of its receptiveness to constructive change.

 The commitment to academic and individual freedom carries with it major responsibilities for all members of the university.
 In exercising their own freedoms, they must respect the rights of others.
-In seeking innovation, they must recognize that constructive change can be effected at a university only through orderly and rational processes.
+In seeking innovation, they must recognize that constructive change can be affected at a university only through orderly and rational processes.
 Intentional acts threatening personal safety, malicious destruction of property or willful and substantial disruption of university functions have no place in an academic community and will not be tolerated.
 It is the responsibility of all members of the academic community to maintain an atmosphere in which such violations of rights are unlikely to occur and to develop processes which assure the protection of these rights for all persons.

 Board of Trustees

 The trustees bear ultimate responsibility for the university, its policies, organization, financing and governance.
 Two direct responsibilities are the supervision of the university's finances and the appointment of the president as chief executive officer.
 The operating responsibilities and the authority to act are delegated to the president; and it is primarily through the president that the trustees monitor the university's activities.